 The State Government has approved an additional 33 trading hours for general retail shops in the Perth metro area in the lead-up to Christmas.

 While businesses classed as small or speciality retailers can generally trade across whichever hours they choose, if you’re a small retailer that’s based in a shopping centre (and have to follow standard trading hours) the extended Christmas trading period will give you the chance to open your business for more hours to make the most of the shopping season.

 Tip: All shops are regarded as general retail shops unless they are a small retail shop, special retail shop, service station or motor vehicle shop.

 Extended trading hours for Christmas 2023

-During the extended trade period, general retail stores in the Perth metro area will be allowed to open from:
+During the extended trade period, general retail stores in the Perth metro area may open from:

 - 8am to 9pm on weekdays (normal trading)